xizon/Uix-Slides/README.md

 ![](https://github.com/xizon/Uix-Slides/blob/master/helper/img/plug.jpg)

+2.You need to create Uix Slides template files in your templates directory.
+You can create the files on the WordPress admin panel.
+As a workaround you can use FTP, access the Uix Slides template files path (`/wp-content/plugins/uix-slides/theme_templates/`) and upload files to your theme templates directory (`/wp-content/themes/{your-theme}/`).

-2.Please check if you have the **2** template files `uix-slides-style.css` and `partials-uix-slides.php` in your templates directory.
+Please check if you have the **2** template files `uix-slides-style.css` and `partials-uix-slides.php` in your templates directory.
 If you can't find these files, then just copy them from the directory **"/wp-content/plugins/uix-slides/theme_templates/"** to your templates directory.

 ![](https://github.com/xizon/Uix-Slides/blob/master/helper/img/temp.jpg)